-There are two different methods of retrieving the list of Primary Keys and Foreign Keys from database.
+There are two different methods to retrieve the list of Primary Keys and Foreign Keys from the database.

 Method 1: INFORMATION_SCHEMA